notpolarstar/Numcaster/README.md

 # Numcaster
 Numworks raycaster written in C
 ## Does it work ?
-Compiles but doesn't run
+Compiles, run, but doesn't show anything even with inputs
 ## What to do ?
-Define cos, sin, sqrtf, tanf functions.
+Idk :(